 Still, the question is a fascinating one.
 Just how much of who we are is determined by our genes?
 How much is a result of environment?
 The nature vs. nurture debate is nowhere near an end, Missy's clones' love of broccoli aside.
 And the uncertainty could produce a financial windfall if scientists can find a way to clone pets more efficiently.
 Recognizing the potential revenue in pet lovers, an international battle has erupted over pet-cloning rights.
 The two U.S. companies, BioArts and Start Licensing, share the international patent rights to clone household pets.
 They're now fighting RNL Bio, a South Korean company, tooth and nail to maintain their exclusive right to clone Fido.
 As of May 2008, RNL Bio has agreed to cease and desist.
 But some people believe the company is still trying to clone pets on the black market.

-For more information on dog cloning, cat cloning and related topics, including how you can sign up to have your little buddy cloned, romp through the links on the next page.
+For more information on dog cloning, cat cloning and related topics, including how you can sign up to have your little buddy cloned, romp through the links below.